SURGroup/UQpy/docs/source/surrogates_doc.rst

 where :math:`i` is the iteration step, and :math:`\epsilon` is the learning rate (gradient descent step) with a value larger than zero.

-PolyChaosLasso Class Descriptions
+Lasso Class Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. autoclass:: UQpy.Surrogates.PolyChaosLasso
+.. autoclass:: UQpy.surrogates.polynomial_chaos.regressions.LassoRegression
     :members: